microsoft/vscode-wiki/Extension-API-guidelines.md

 Extension API Guidelines
 =

 This is a loose collection of guidelines that you should be following when proposing API.
-The process for adding API is the following
+The process for adding API is described here: https://github.com/Microsoft/vscode/wiki/Extension-API-process.

-1. read and understand this document
-2. add API into the `vscode.proposed.d.ts` file
-3. trigger a discussion about the proposed API

 Breakage
 -